Subqueries and nested data

 Working with object properties

-For arrays containing objects (not just primitive values), use the subproperties
+For object arrays (not primitive arrays), use the subproperties

-configuration to define which object properties are available in the subquery.
-This works exactly like the main fields
+configuration to specify which object properties are available in subqueries.
+This functions identically to the main fields

 prop.